Ton-Dynasty/ticton-playground/README.md

 1. **How to Install**

-    First, ensure your Python environment meets the version requirements: Python version >= 3.10 and < 3.12.
+    First, ensure your Python environment meets the version requirements: `Python version >= 3.10 and < 3.12`.
 The first step is to git clone this repo, then to install the ticton package, please execute the following command in your terminal:

     ```bash
     git clone https://github.com/Ton-Dynasty/ticton-playground.git